Tips to Avoid Getting Scrooged by a Holiday Scam

 Gone are the days of protecting yourself solely from the pickpocket stalking the stores for unsuspecting shoppers.
 Just as technology has become more sophisticated, so have the criminals, and they always seem to be one step ahead of the rest of us.

-For information on the latest scams and, accordingly, tips to prevent from getting Scrooged this season, check out the FBI’s New E-Scams and Warnings page at http://www.fbi.gov/scams-safety/e-scams.
+For information on the latest scams and, accordingly, tips to prevent from getting Scrooged this season, check out the FBI’s New E-Scams and Warnings page at https://www.fbi.gov/how-we-can-help-you/scams-and-safety/on-the-internet.

 Smart shoppers, carry on!